hotwax/oms-documentation/deployment&configuration/netsuite/flows/integration-mappings/shipping-methods.md

 Once shipping methods are created, they need to be mapped with NetSuite to provide accurate information for order processing and fulfillment.

 You can simply add a new shipping method mapping or modify an existing one by navigating to the `NetSuite Shipping Method` section on the NetSuite Integration page.

+Here's a breakdown of how to [create mappings for shipping method](README.md#configuring-mappings-between-hotwax-commerce-and-netsuite)